-If the protocol allows, fractional numbers with fixed precision (such as money sums) must be represented as a specially designed type like Decimal or its equivalent.
+If the protocol allows, fractional numbers with fixed precision (like money sums) must be represented as a specially designed type like Decimal or its equivalent.

-If there is no Decimal type in the protocol (for instance, JSON doesn't have one), you should either use integers (e.g., apply a fixed multiplier) or strings.
+If there is no Decimal type in the protocol (for instance, JSON doesn't have one), you should either use integers (e.g., apply a fixed multiplicator) or strings.

-If converting to a float number will certainly lead to a loss of precision (for example, if we translate "20 minutes" into hours as a decimal fraction), it's better to either stick to a fully precise format (e.g., use 00:20 instead of 0.33333...), or provide an SDK to work with this data.
-As a last resort, describe the rounding principles in the documentation.
+If conversion to a float number will certainly lead to losing the precision (let's say if we translate "20 minutes" into hours as a decimal fraction), it's better to either stick to a fully precise format (e.g., opt for 00:20 instead of 0.33333...), or provide an SDK to work with this data, or as a last resort describe the rounding principles in the documentation.